Kilkhampton: History

 The manor of "Chilchetone" was very valuable at the time of the Domesday Book in 1086.
 It had paid tax on 7 hides in the previous reign and there was land for 40 ploughs.
 26 villagers and 23 smallholders had 26 ploughs between them and there was also 30 acre of meadow, 20 sq furlongs of pasture and a considerable woodland.
 The livestock were 50 cattle, 600 sheep, 20 pigs and 40 goats; the annual value was £18.

 Kilkhampton Church

-Kilkhampton Church, with its magnificent Norman south doorway and lofty buttressed Perpendicular tower of eight bells, is dedicated to St James the Great and is at least 450 years old.
-But some historians claim parts of it to be around 1000 years old.
-It is one of many churches dedicated to this saint on a pilgrims' route, which leads ultimately to Santiago de Compostela in northern Spain.
-The church contains an impressive monument to the Cornish hero Sir Bevil Grenville.
-Other features of interest are the south porch (dated 1567), a fine series of benchends of the first half of the 16th century.
-(The benchends are from the same workshop as those of Launcells and Poughill.)

-The tenor bell was found to be cracked in 2006: after repairs, it was re-hung and the full peal of eight bells were first heard again on Sunday 23 September 2007.

-In medieval times there was a chapel at Stowe House, licensed in 1386, but dedicated to St Christina in 1519 by Bishop Thomas Vyvyan.
-At Alderscombe there was another chapel.
+Kilkhampton Church, dedicated to St James the Great, dates from the 12th century and features a Norman south doorway and a tall buttressed Perpendicular tower containing eight bells.
+The church is notable for its extensive set of 16th-century benches and historic font.
+A monument to Sir Bevill Grenville, erected in 1711, stands on the south wall of the Grenville Chapel and is decorated with Corinthian columns and carved military trophies.